7 March 2017

 Sure, you need to know that there’s enough cover to protect you if things go wrong.
 But insurers are often overly keen to wave large cover limits in your face while you’re buying the product.

 At the same time, they’re sometimes keeping shtum about really important restrictions.

-There’s a big risk that these are never noticed by many consumers – which could leave them without vital protection if things go wrong.
+There’s a big risk that these are never noticed by many consumers – which could leave them without vital protection.

 The FCA is pushing for more transparency in financial services.
 And the Financial Ombudsman Service frequently upholds complaints against insurers because exclusions weren't made clear – or when exclusions lead to claims being unfairly rejected.